CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

+# Start Here

+Welcome to the **AQ’S Corner Senior Cybersecurity Framework Model™** repository.

+If you're a senior center coordinator, librarian, caregiver, or community educator, begin with:

+### 1️⃣ Review the Framework
+→ Read the main `README.md`
+→ Look at the four pillars
+→ Understand how the model is structured

+### 2️⃣ Begin With Pillar 1
+This is the easiest, safest, and most confidence-building entry point for seniors.

+### 3️⃣ Use the Senior CyberHero Scenarios
+These are real-life, relatable stories seniors can discuss and practice.

+Start with:
+- Scenario 1: Late-Night Text
+- Scenario 2: Doctor Portal Email
+- Scenario 3: Warning Pop-Up

+### 4️⃣ Print the Awareness Checklist
+Use this in workshops or one-on-one sessions.

+### 5️⃣ Stay tuned
+More missions for Pillar 1 followed by Pillars 2–4 will be added soon.

 # AQ’S Corner Senior Cybersecurity Framework Model™

 A human-centered cybersecurity model designed to support seniors, caregivers, and community educators with simple, practical safety practices rooted in respected cybersecurity standards.